 She holds a PhD in International News from the University of Melbourne, an MA research in Media Policy from Queensland University of Technology (QUT), and an MA in Communications from Monash University in Australia.

 Bebawi has worked as a journalist since 1995.
 She was a broadcaster/producer for Radio Jordan English service for four years, and also worked on a contract basis for CNN, World New Events (USA), and Dubai TV.
 She is a media development and policy consultant, in addition to being a media trainer.
 She has previously held academic positions at Monash University and Swinburne University in Australia, in addition to Zayed University in the UAE.
-She was a scholarly fellow at the Centre for Media Pluralism and Freedom at the European University Institute (EUI) in Florence, Italy (June-July 2017); and visiting fellow at the Middle East Institute (MEI) at the National University of Singapore (NUS) (July 2016); and Digital Journalism Research Fellow at OsloMet (March 2020).
+She was a Scholarly Fellow at the Centre for Media Pluralism and Freedom at the European University Institute (EUI) in Florence, Italy (June-July 2017); Visiting Fellow at the Middle East Institute (MEI) at the National University of Singapore (NUS) (July 2016); and Digital Journalism Research Fellow at OsloMet (March 2020).